carbon-language/carbon-lang/libcxx/docs/BuildingLibcxx.rst

    careful not to replace it.
 Remember Use the CMake option ``CMAKE_INSTALL_PREFIX`` to select a safe place to install libc++.

-   * ``make install-libcxx install-libcxxabi`` --- Will install the libraries and the headers
+   * ``make install-cxx install-cxxabi`` --- Will install the libraries and the headers

    .. warning::
      * Replacing your systems libc++ installation could render the system non-functional.